MEADOW HIGH SCHOOL

 Statutory regulations demand that parents make exceptional requests in writing to the Head Teacher.
-This letter must contain the reason for the request and the dates, including the return date, and proof of flight booking/hotel booking if applicable.
+This letter must contain the reason for the request and the dates, including the return date, and proof of when the flight booking/hotel booking was made (if applicable).
 Each request will be considered individually and various factors will be taken into account, such as:

 - Reason for absence

 - Efforts made to minimise the number of school days taken